It’s Wednesday, August 5, 2015, and time for Language Arts at ClickSchooling!

-Age Range: All (Children, with parental supervision)
+Age Range: 7 and up (Grades 2 to adult; children with parental supervision)

 This commercial website provides really entertaining videos, e-books, and interactive games designed to help kids learn the parts of speech and grammar.
 You have to pay to access to all of the programs on the site BUT there is plenty of free content that your children will enjoy as well.

 When you get to the site, you’ll see a changing/sliding welcome message and below it some links to explanations about the program, followed by a menu where you can explore samples of the books, videos, quizzes, and games that are included in the “Grammaropolis” program.